askap-vast/vast-pipeline/docs/design/association.md

 * All types of [relations](#relations) are possible.

 ### de Ruiter

 The de Ruiter method is a translation of the association method used by the [LOFAR Transients Pipeline (TraP)](https://tkp.readthedocs.io/en/latest/){:target="_blank"}, which uses the `de Ruiter radius` in order to define associations.

-The `search_around_sky` astropy method is still used, but the threshold for a potential match is first limited by a `beamwidth limit` value which is defined in the pipeline run configuration file (`ASSOCIATION_BEAMWIDTH_LIMIT`), such that the initial threshold separation distance is set to
+The `search_around_sky` astropy method is still used, but the threshold for a potential match is first limited by a `beamwidth limit` value which is defined in the pipeline run configuration file (`source_association.deruiter_beamwidth_limit`), such that the initial threshold separation distance is set to

 $$
 \text{beamwidth limit} \times \frac{\theta_{\text{bmaj,img}}}{2},